-When you book a guide, including transport, from your accommodation, a driver will bring you to the Wadi Ghuweir trail head.
+When you book a guide, including transport, from your accommodation, a driver will bring you to the Wadi Ghuweir trail start.
 As we wanted to continue to Petra straight after the hike and not stay another day in Dana, we took our car to a point along the way before getting into the car of the driver.
 This did save us some time on the way back, so we could optimize our travel plans!
 Good to know is that the way there, is about 30 minutes, however, the way back can take up to 2,5 hours and will be a bumpy road.

 Jerash is one of the largest Roman Ancient Cities outside of Europe and perfect to spend a day when you are visiting Jordan.

-The price might be quite high for completing a day hike, and I have to say, this also kept us in doubt for a while.
+The price might be quite high for completing a day hike in Jordan, and I have to say, this also kept us in doubt for a while.
 However, the hike was amazing and a great experience that I would 100% recommend when in Jordan.
 We understood that the Wadi Dana Trail is way less impressive, so if you want to do a hike you won’t quickly forget, the Wadi Ghuweir Trail is for you!